mattfenwick/JavaParser/tokens.md

 Comment:
-    TraditionalComment
-    EndOfLineComment

-TraditionalComment:
-    '/*'  CommentTail

-EndOfLineComment:
+    '/*'  (not1 '*/')  '*/'  -- <-- where 'not1' is defined by InputCharacter
-    '//'  CharactersInLine(?)
+    '//'  InputCharacter(*)

-CommentTail:
-    '*'  CommentTailStar
-    NotStar  CommentTail

-CommentTailStar:
-    '/'
-    '*'  CommentTailStar
-    NotStarNotSlash  CommentTail

-NotStar:
-    InputCharacter but not '*'
-    LineTerminator

-NotStarNotSlash:
-    InputCharacter but not '*' or '/'
-    LineTerminator

-CharactersInLine:
-    InputCharacter
-    CharactersInLine  InputCharacter

 Identifier:
-    IdentifierChars but not a Keyword or BooleanLiteral or NullLiteral
+    JavaLetter  JavaLetterOrDigit(*)     -- <-- but not a Keyword or BooleanLiteral or NullLiteral

-IdentifierChars:
-    JavaLetter
-    IdentifierChars  JavaLetterOrDigit

 JavaLetter:
-    any Unicode character that is a Java letter (see below)
+    [a-zA-Z_$]

 JavaLetterOrDigit:
-    any Unicode character that is a Java letter-or-digit (see below)
+    JavaLetter  |  [0-9]

+{- Notes in Java spec:
+A "Java letter" is a character for which the method Character.isJavaIdentifierStart(int) returns true.
+A "Java letter-or-digit" is a character for which the method Character.isJavaIdentifierPart(int) returns true.

+Letters and digits may be drawn from the entire Unicode character set, which supports most writing scripts in use in the world today, including the large sets for Chinese, Japanese, and Korean.
+This allows programmers to use identifiers in their programs that are written in their native languages.
+-}

 Keyword:
     'abstract'  |  'continue'  |  'for'         |  'new'        |  'switch'        |